Case Study

 Result

-1A Medizintechnik amortized the initial investment of 500,000 euros in just one year.
-25 percent of new customers found the shop via a Google search, and many existing customers are now increasingly ordering digitally.
-In addition, the introduction of the online shop also ensured process automation in-house.
-An order now goes all the way to the warehouse without anyone seeing it first.
-The sellers also benefit from the web shop because for the first time they can show customers product suggestions by simply emailing them a link to the product detail page in the shop.
+1A Medizintechnik’s initial investment of €500,000 was recouped within just one year.
+Twenty-five percent of new customers found the shop through Google searches, and many existing customers are increasingly ordering digitally.
+Moreover, the introduction of the online shop also led to process automation within the company.
+Orders now go straight to the warehouse without needing to be manually processed.
+Sales staff also benefit from the webshop by being able to share product suggestions with customers via a simple link to the product detail page.

 CHARACTERISTICS